EvanGCowan/configure-ad/README.md

 <img width="1463" alt="Screenshot 2023-08-21 at 4 07 50 PM" src="https://github.com/EvanGCowan/configure-ad/assets/142631599/f4898657-d52b-4154-b109-fb3b913b3ac8">
 </p>
 <p>
-I created a user account as myself.
+Next, I added myself as a Domain Admin.
+For the changes to take effect, I log out of the remote desktop connection of the domain controller and log back in as “mydomain.com\evan_admin”
 </p>
 <br />